mhjarvis/full-stack-developer-notes/asynchronous_code.md

 A promise is an object that might produce a value at some point in the future.
 Using promises allows us to tell our code to wait until the data is done fetching to continue.

+The basic promise syntax is as follows:

+    let myPromise = new Promise(function(myResolve, myReject) {
+        // "Producing Code" (May take some time)

+        myResolve(); // when successful
+        myReject();  // when error
+    });

+        // "Consuming Code" (Must wait for a fulfilled Promise) myPromise.then(
+        function(value) { /* code if successful */ },
+        function(error) { /* code if some error */ }
+    );

+Promises have the following terminology (or, a promise can be the following):
+- fulfilled - the action relating to the promise succeeded.
+- rejected - the action relating to the promise failed.
+- pending - has not fulfilled or rejected
+- settled - has fulfilled or rejected

 Example:

     let p = new Promise((resolve, reject) => {